Subscribe

 Bulgarian roboticists

-I maintain a list of active Bulgarian researchers in robotics and machine learning:
+List of active Bulgarian researchers in robotics and machine learning:

 • Dragomir N. Nenchev is a professor at Tokyo City University, working on motion/force control, space robots, humanoid robots, and service robots.